-On August 2009, we started making available prints for sale through SeattleOnCanvas (after arriving at an agreement with the UW to not charge indirect costs on the proceeds).
+On August 2009, we started making prints available for sale through SeattleOnCanvas (after arriving at an agreement with the UW to not charge indirect costs on the proceeds).
 The second BAIT exhibit (Sep '09 - Aug '10) was shortly after, at the UW Meany Theater.

 The third and largest BAIT exhibit (Nov'10 - Jul'11) was at the UW Allen Library Research Commons, to which we were invited as its inauguration exhibitor.
 This Commons exhibit was featured on UWNews (Nov' 10) and was the basis of a UWTV interview on BAIT (Jan '12).
+Some pieces remain prominently displayed at the Research Commons on permanent loan.

 The fourth BAIT exhibit (Mar - Apr '12) took place at a local framing store, Museum Quality Framing (3717 NE 45th AVE, Seattle).